eocooksley535/yandiya-cbm-library/README.md

 The Python library is being written for Yandiya Technologies Ltd. Its purpose is to allow their employees to easily calculate the CBM (Cubic Meter) of their products the library takes user input of which of Yandiya's products they are packaging and it calculates the CBM, whether to use a pallet or parcel, if appicable which type of pallet would be best to use and the cost of delivery.

 ## Getting Started

+### Knowledge Requirements

+The following knowledge is required to effectively contribute to this repo

+- Python basics and fundamentals
+- Array manipulation in python
+- openpyxl basics and fundamentals
+  - OR csv library basics and fundamentals - as syntax between the two libraries are similar
+- Git and Github basics (obviously)

 ### Dependencies